 Though important major projects have been completed, there are a number of unfunded projects that remain.
 This constrains not only the local area, but interregional goods movement and interstate travel.
-In general, capacity-increasing projects to mitigate congestion remain essential in some areas of the North State Super-Region because low population density renders transit options that would otherwise be considered in urban areas in California.
+In general, capacityincreasing projects to mitigate congestion remain essential in some areas of the North State Super-Region because low population density limits transit options that would otherwise be considered in urban areas in California.
 Urban congestion, in various degrees, occurs in the major cities and towns throughout the region.
 Congestion-related improvements are needed on local streets and roads in and around the largest cities of Redding, Chico, and Eureka as well as several smaller communities where the State highway is "main street."

 The prolonged consequences of deferred pavement maintenance is well documented.
-The most recent analysis, the 2016 California Statewide Local Streets and Roads Needs Assessment indicates that nearly all of the North State Super-Region counties suffer overall pavement conditions in the "poor" and "at risk" categories.
+The most recent analysis, the 2016 California Statewide Local Streets and Roads Needs Assessment, indicates that nearly all of the North State Super-Region counties suffer overall pavement conditions in the "poor" and "at risk" categories.
 Only Plumas County falls into the "good" category.

 Pavement should be consistently maintained in the "excellent" or "good" condition categories.
 This is much less costly than improving pavement condition from "poor" to "excellent," which can be twenty or more times the cost to maintain pavement in the "excellent" category.
-As more and more streets deteriorate, the cost to improve them are increasing dramatically.
-This is creating a downward spiral in which there will be many more streets and roads reaching a critical state of repair and each project will cost much more.
-Some county agencies have chosen to let certain roads deteriorate to gravel.
-This choice may become the only option in the future.
+As more streets deteriorate, the cost to improve them increase dramatically.
+This has created a downward spiral in which many more streets and roads have reached a critical state of disrepair and each project costs much more.
+Some county agencies have chosen to let certain roads deteriorate to gravel, and without the needed influx of SB 1 funding, this choice may be the only option in the future.
 Pavement degradation leads to increased costs for the traveling public.
 The frequency of vehicle and tire repair needs increases as potholes multiply.
 A lack of public investment in communities discourages private investment.
 Those communities with poor infrastructure, including essential components (sidewalks, curbs, drainage, sign, signals, lighting, etc.) are not likely to attract private investment to create jobs, increase the tax base and otherwise stimulate the local economy.
 Delaying, suspending and/or deleting new capacity, goods movement, and safety projects will have an additional negative effect on the local and regional economy.